juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 {{< figure src="/img/airbnb-home.png" title="Airbnb.com — Multi-Sided Platform" >}}

-Their success is contigent on the number of nights booked at the properties listed on their platform.
+Their success is contingent on the number of nights booked at the properties listed on their platform.
 Airbnb plays the role of the matchmaker in the short term rental industry between guests and property owners.

 Not only is their website’s user experience designed for users looking to book a stay AND users looking to become a host, it's primarily optimized for getting two complete strangers to trust each other and transact.